This is it.

 Since this was a celebrations of sorts, we picked Vienna Torte for the last meal with the blog.
 It’s a celebratory cake but also since dessert is often the last course of the meal, it was a nice bookend.
 This Hazelnut Cream Torte is a staple of German-Austrian dessert seekers and is quite unique.

 OVERALL COUNTRY SCORE:

-Ease of prep and cooking: ONE STAR out of five this meal!
+Ease of prep and cooking: 3 STARS out of 5 STARS for this meal!

-Best dish of all time scale: FIVE STARS out of five for Meal!!
+Best dish of all time scale: 4 STARS out of 5 for this meal!!

 – L & K